VeSa-16/maheera-diamonds/README.md

 # Maheera Diamonds

+> [!CAUTION]
+> **STRICTLY CONFIDENTIAL & PROPRIETARY**
+> This repository and its contents are the exclusive property of Maheera Diamonds.
+Unauthorized distribution, copying, or disclosure of this codebase, via any medium, is strictly prohibited.
+For internal use only.

 ![Maheera Diamonds](https://maheeradiamonds.com/og-image.jpg)

 Maheera Diamonds is a luxury, ultra-premium e-commerce platform designed to offer an immersive, high-end shopping experience for GIA-certified diamond jewelry.
 Built with a focus on deep aesthetic symmetry, cinematic animations, and cutting-edge 3D product visualization.